 - Writing: During the semester in which you decide to write your thesis, you must register for either SPAN 457 (fall) or SPAN 458 (winter).
 (If you are writing a year-long thesis, you must register for both SPAN 457 and 458.)
 Once your thesis proposal has been reviewed and approved by the department, you and your advisor will establish a calendar for the completion of preliminary drafts and a process for the final revision.
 Throughout the writing process, you must remember:

 - Follow the latest edition of the MLA Handbook

 - You are writing in Spanish, so you need to be doubly aware of grammar and syntax.
 Always revise before submitting written materials.

 - Final Submission: You will submit your final thesis to your advisor who will evaluate and assign a grade.
-Senior theses are due on the Friday of the last week of classes during the semester in which you choose to write.
+Senior theses are due on Friday of the last week of classes during the semester in which you choose to write.

 Your thesis will be evaluated in terms of the following criteria: Eighty percent (80%) of the thesis grade will be based on the final product, and 20%, on the process: amount of work put into developing the topic or identifying the text to be translated, ability to meet deadlines and effort to make noticeable improvements to structure, style and grammar patterns through revision and editing.

-A common department rubric will be used to the evaluate theses as well as the analytical essay accompanying translations.
+A common department rubric will be used to evaluate theses as well as the analytical essay accompanying translations.
 Click here to download a copy.